 Studies also show that applying nettle leaf topically at the site of pain decreases joint pain and can treat arthritis.
 When taken orally, nettle helps provide relief.
 Another study published in the Journal of Rheumatology shows stinging nettle’s anti-inflammatory power against other autoimmune diseases like rheumatoid arthritis.
 (6)

 Histamine production in the body creates the adverse reactions related to allergies.
 Allergies cause uncomfortable congestion, sneezing, itching and more.

-Certain products containing stinging nettle have shown, when applied to the skin, can reduce bleeding during surgery.
+Certain products containing stinging nettle have shown that, when applied to the skin, it can reduce bleeding during surgery.
 The product, called Ankaferd blood stopper, is made up of alpinia, licorice, thyme, common grape vine and stinging nettle, and has also shown evidence of reducing bleeding after dental surgery.
-(9)
+(10)

 Eczema is a dry, itchy rash that can last on sufferers for a very long time.
 Because of stinging nettle’s antihistamine and anti-inflammatory qualities, it can be a natural treatment for eczema, as the Penn State University College of Medicine study referenced above notes.
 Sufferers can use a combination of nettle taken orally to tackle the eczema internally, as well as a cream to provide relief from the rash’s itch and redness.